wwarthen/RomWBW/Source/Doc/UserGuide.md

 * Tasty Basic is a product of Dimitri Theulings.

-* Dean Netherton contributed the sound driver interface and the SN76489 sound driver.
+* Dean Netherton contributed eZ80 CPU support, the sound driver interface, and the SN76489 sound driver.

 * The RomWBW Disk Catalog document was produced by Mykl Orders.